Positive ideals of multilinear operators: Introduction and preliminaries

 \section{\textsc{Introduction and preliminaries}}

-The exploration of ideals in both linear and multilinear operators between Banach spaces has been introduced and extensively investigated by various researchers, see \cite{BPR07, defl, DJT95, Gei84, Pml, PIETSCHoi}.
-In recent years, there has also been a focus on investigating various classes of operators defined on Banach lattice spaces, such as positive $p$-summing \cite{Bla87}, positive strongly $p$-summing \cite{AB14}, and positive $(p,q)$ -dominated operators \cite{CBD21}.
-The extension of these classes to the multilinear case has been widely studied, such as Cohen positive strongly $p$ -summing multilinear operators \cite{BB18}, positive Cohen $p$-nuclear multilinear operators \cite{BBH21} and factorable positive strongly $p$ -summing multilinear operators \cite{BBR23}.
+The study of ideals for linear and multilinear operators between Banach spaces has been extensively explored by various researchers, \cite{BPR07, defl, DJT95, Gei84, Pml, PIETSCHoi}.
+In recent years, attention has also focused on the study of classes of operators defined on Banach lattice spaces, including positive $p$-summing \cite{Bla87}, positive strongly $p$ -summing \cite{AB14} and positive $(p,q)$-dominated operators \cite{CBD21}.
+The extension of these classes to the multilinear case has been widely studied, such as Cohen positive strongly $p$-summing multilinear operators \cite{BB18}, positive Cohen $p$-nuclear multilinear operators \cite{BBH21} and factorable positive strongly $p$-summing multilinear operators \cite {BBR23}.
 However, it is important to note that these (positive) classes are not necessarily considered as operator ideals.
-The primary aim of this paper is to introduce and explore the concept of positive ideal of linear operators and positive multi-ideal of multilinear operators.
-Leveraging the groundwork laid by the definition of multilinear ideals, our objective is to scrutinize the positive setting by investigating diverse classes of positive linear and multilinear operators.\textbf{\ }This new theoretical framework illustrates that several classes of linear and multilinear operators, previously mentioned, can be classified as positive operator ideals.
-We also present certain construction methods for generalizing positive multi-ideals.
-Furthermore, inspired by the recent work of Chen et al. \cite{CBD21}, where they introduced and explored the class of positive $(p,q)$-dominated linear operators, we extend this concept to the multilinear case.
-We term this extension as \textit{positive } $(p_{1},...,p_{m};r)$\textit{-dominated multilinear mappings}.
-The corresponding space is denoted by $\mathcal{D}_{\left( p_{1},\ldots ,p_{m};r\right) }^{+}$.
-This class is a positive multi-ideal.
-A proof is provided for a natural analogue of the Pietsch domination theorem within this extended class.
-Finally, as a concluding result, we present Kwapie\'{n} 's factorization theorem.
-We demonstrate that the space $\mathcal{D}_{\left( p_{1},\ldots ,p_{m};r\right) }^{+}$ can be factorized as follows
+The primary objective of this paper is to introduce and analyze the concepts of positive ideals of linear operators and positive multi-ideals of multilinear operators.
+Building on the definition of multilinear ideals, we aim to explore the positive setting by examining various classes of positive linear and multilinear operators.
+This theoretical framework demonstrates that several previously known classes of linear and multilinear operators can be classified as positive operator ideals.
+We also propose certain construction methods for generalizing positive multi-ideals.
+Inspired by the recent work of Chen et al. \cite{CBD21}, where they introduced and studied the class of positive $ (p,q)$-dominated linear operators, we extend this concept to the multilinear case, which we refer to as positive $(p_{1},...,p_{m};r)$-dominated multilinear operators.
+The corresponding space is denoted by $\mathcal{D} _{\left( p_{1},\ldots ,p_{m};r\right) }^{+}$, which forms a positive multi-ideal.
+We provide a proof of a natural analog of Pietsch's domination theorem within this extended class.
+Additionally, we proceed with a presentation of Kwapie\'{n}'s factorization theorem, showing that the space $ \mathcal{D}_{\left( p_{1},\ldots ,p_{m};r\right) }^{+}$ can be factorized as follows